We meet community, whānau and tamariki needs through experienced kaiako; close, supportive,

 We believe that interactions with the natural world are essential to our tamariki development, so our outdoor environment encourages tamariki to be creative and imaginative, exploring ways to be physically expressive.
 The kaiako are encouraged to take the tamariki out on excursions regularly, to give the tamariki opportunities to engage in the natural environment.

-The wider world of whānau and community are an integral part of life at Riverton Childcare.
+The wider world of whānau and community are an integral part of life at Riverton Childcare, and we are privileged to be surrounded by a small close-knit district.
 Our identified curriculum priority is that tamariki should and will experience opportunities to be involved with people in the community establishing valuable links between Riverton Childcare and our Tūrangawaewae (a place where we feel empowered or connected, a place where we belong).
-Here at Riverton Childcare we are privileged to be surrounded by a small community.
-We have close relationships with the local retirement village, schools, art centre, community garden and participate in local events like the Christmas parade.
-This is a fantastic way for our tamariki to make links with the wider community and develop a sense of belonging in our local community.